Alesana: On Frail Wings of Vanity and Wax (2006–2008)

 In 2006, they added guitarist/vocalist Adam "Huckleberry" Ferguson to their lineup.
 They followed with a full-length album, entitled On Frail Wings of Vanity and Wax, produced by Kit Walters, during the summer of 2006.
 The album was their first foray into concept albums with most songs being based on Greek mythology.
-In late 2006 Alesana signed to Fearless Records, which re-released their LP in March 2007 to mostly positive reviews and released a music video for "Ambrosia".
+In late 2006 Alesana signed to Fearless Records, which re-released their LP in March 2007 and released a music video for "Ambrosia".
 In the same year, the song "Apology" in an acoustic version was featured on the compilation release, Punk Goes Acoustic 2.
 The group parted ways with Steven Tomany on the second to last day of tour followed by a break before playing the entire Warped Tour 2007.
 He was replaced by Shane Crump.
 The record is also the first to feature Shawn Milke's sister, Melissa Milke, who performs all female vocals.

 In early 2008, On Frail Wings of Vanity and Wax charted on the Billboard magazine's Heatseekers chart, peaking at #44.

 Where Myth Fades to Legend (2008–2009)

 In 2008, Alesana finished recording their second album, Where Myth Fades to Legend.
 It was released on June 3, 2008, but was leaked on popular torrent sites a month beforehand.
 Where Myth Fades to Legend was also the title of their headlining tour with Sky Eats Airplane, Our Last Night, Lovehatehero, and The Chariot that supported the album.

 On the 2008 Warped Tour, Shane Crump briefly left due to personal matters at home and Jake Campbell, formerly of Twelve Gauge Valentine, became a temporary fill in-bassist.
 Upon Crump's return, Adam Ferguson and the band parted ways and Campbell became the new guitarist/vocalist.
 Shane Crump also took care of all the backing unclean to this point.

 On January 20, 2009, the music video for "Seduction", the song features a few screams made by Ferguson before he left the band, because of that Shane Crump lip sync all his screams.
 On March 10, 2009, the album Punk Goes Pop 2 was released which includes Alesana's cover of "What Goes Around...Comes Around" by Justin Timberlake.
-Alesana's Where Myth Fades to Legend has also charted on the Billboard 200 at #96 and on the Billboard Hard Rock Album at #13.
+Alesana's Where Myth Fades to Legend has also charted on the Billboard 200 at #96.